-Active military training area - Not permissible when red flags are flying
+Active military training area - No access when red flags flying/red beacons lit

 Know before you go